dbca-wa/wastd/docs/data_consumers.rst

 .. _data-consumers-api:
 For machines: API
 =================
+**Note** This section is being re-written, as the API is being fine-tuned.

 This section will document the application programming interface (API).

 The API aims to serve programmers to batch-upload data,